Latest figures for COVID-19 in Canada on Sunday, May 30, 2021 | ExBulletin

 23,227 tests have been completed.

-There were no new cases on Saturday.
-The percentage of active cases is 30.49 per 100,000.
+There were no new cases on Sunday.
+The proportion of active cases is 25.41 per 100,000.
 In the last 7 days, a total of 10 new cases have occurred.
 The 7-day moving average for new cases is 1.

 No deaths have been reported in the last week.
 The overall mortality rate is 10.16 per 100,000.